 The training efficiency is roughly 0.3 + 0.15 * StationLevel, in 1/1000 points stat gain per Percent focus invested.

 The training efficiency on shuttle/ship rides is the same as training on the destination station.

 Training also depends on the character’s genotype, because genotypes have pre-dispositions for certain traits.
 Belters, for instance, find it easier to train Agility (where they get a 5% bonus) than Strength.
 All genotypes except Baseline have one stat with +5% bonus, one +2% bonus and a -5% handicap.

-Training can lead to injury (and thus unconsciousness or time at the Sick Bay) if your stats are too low.
-Each gym has a minimal sum of combined physical stats that you need to avoid injury, starting with 30 at Tau Station and going up to 39 at Bordeaux and Yards of Gadani.
+Training can lead to injury (and thus unconsciousness or time in the Sick Bay) if your stats are too low.
+Each gym has a minimal sum of combined physical stats that you need to avoid injury, starting with 30 at Tau Station and going up to 45 at Amazon and Maid of Orléans.
 Slightly higher limits (though not explicitly denoted) apply to training of the social and the intelligence stat.

 If you are repeatedly injured or becoming unconscious or detained from training, go back to a lower-level station, increase the relevant stat there, and then try again at the higher-level station.